Reaper0x1/metawiki/docs/media-docs-files/services/deluge.md

 # Deluge <img src="/deluge-icon.png" width="40" height="40" style="display:inline-block; vertical-align: middle; margin-left:10px;">

 Deluge is a lightweight, Free Software, cross-platform BitTorrent client.
-Full Encryption; WebUI; Plugin System; Much more...
+Full Encryption, WebUI, plugin system and much more.

 ::: info
 The guide refers to the domain <code>example.com</code> and the local IP <code>192.168.1.100</code>, be sure to change them according to your configuration.